User Guide: RTK Base Station

 - Choose NTRIP to mount point|rtk2go.com.

-- You can see it is sending RTCM messages to your mount point on RTK2go.
-On the up-right corner of the screen, you can see the green arrow indicating data flow next to Corrections.
+- You can now see that it is sending RTCM messages to your mount point on RTK2go.
+In the upper-right corner of the screen, you will see a green arrow indicating an active data flow next to Corrections.

-Check our tutorial How to get paid for installing and sharing your base station with Onocoy for detailed information.
+For a detailed setup guide, please refer to our tutorial: How to get paid for installing and sharing your base station with Onocoy.

-To enable radio link functionality, you will need to add:
+To enable the radio link functionality, you will need to add one of the following components.

 Radio module Long Range (LR)